icub-tech-iit/design-holder-realsense/report.md

 |<p align="center"> <img src=https://user-images.githubusercontent.com/9716288/99996141-a11b7e80-2dbb-11eb-8376-6d82b9edbcd5.jpg width="350"> </p> | <p align="center">  <img src=https://user-images.githubusercontent.com/9716288/99996412-fb1c4400-2dbb-11eb-85b6-06a706d65cee.jpg width="350"> </p> |

-The best pose identified is at `-6.08411 -3 -9.5375 -5.07455`.
+The best pose identified is at `(-6 -11.4112 36.25) cm` and `-5.07455 degrees`.
 However, there is a _range_ of suitable poses, shown on the right, for which the computed score was below `0.005`.

 ### 4. Choosing the final pose